What is Throughput? An Explanation Of Throughput

 Maximizing Your Network Throughput with Aspera

 To achieve good throughput rates, IBM Aspera uses a patented FASP technology to eliminate bottlenecks caused by TCP– or UDP-based file transfers.
-It speeds up transfers over public and private IP networks.
+It speeds up data transfers over public and private IP networks.

 Using their proprietary FASP technology, it removes the artificial bottlenecks caused by imperfect congestion control algorithms, packet losses, and the coupling between reliability and congestion control.
 Eliminating these achieves full line speed on even the longest, fastest wide area networks.
 FASP fills the gaps, making it possible to move massive amounts of digital data anywhere in the world.